 Healthcare and public safety.

-Working with Local Utility Companies
+Working with your Local Utility

 You have to work with your local utility to connect the solar to the grid (also called PTO).
 Each utility has its own rules about how and where the solar systems may connect.
-They also have their own rules for net metering, which outline how you will be measured and credited for any excess energy your panels produce and put back into the grid.
+They also have their own rules for net-metering, which outlines how you will be measured and credited for any excess energy your panels produce and put back into the grid.
 If you pay close attention, you will end up sending energy back to the grid via the net metering and get a credit for that.

-Interconnection Standards:The process and standards of how to connect solar systems to the electric grid.
+Interconnection Standards: The process and standards of how to connect solar systems to the electric grid.

 Include limits on size and technical details